SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.1.md

 #### Dashboards Sharing: Incorrect login screen would appear when the shared dashboard you were viewing was unshared \[ID_31503\]

 When a shared dashboard was unshared while you were viewing it, up to now, you would incorrectly be redirected to the login screen of the Dashboards app.
-From now on, you will be redirected to the DataMiner Cloud login screen (i.e. https://shares.dataminer.services) instead.
+From now on, you will be redirected to the DataMiner Cloud login screen (i.e. <https://shares.dataminer.services>) instead.

-#### Web Services API v1: Problem when using GetTableForParameterFiltered or GetTableForParam­eterSorted to retrieve part of a parameter table \[ID_31504\]
+#### Web Services API v1: Problem when using GetTableForParameterFiltered or GetTableForParameterSorted to retrieve part of a parameter table \[ID_31504\]

 When the GetTableForParameterFiltered orGetTableForParameterSorted method was used to retrieve part of a parameter table by specifying a non-zero start index and a specific number of rows, in some cases, not all requested rows would be returned.